ganez-bhoosal/BasicCodesAutomation/README.md

-# Please find the basic codes we disscussed on over here.
-Instructor - Ganesh B.
+# Please find the basic codes we disscussed on.

+Thanks
+Instructor - Ganez Bhoosal.